How learning local history will help your genealogy research

 And believe it or not, there's something out there on almost every town and county in the United States, no matter how remote or small.

+There are many different resources that are essential to your research, including monographs.
 Throughout the long history of the county or town you're investigating, someone was bound to publish some kind of written history.

 A monograph is essentially a book - a specialized piece of writing on a specific subject, in this case a town, county or region.
 These tend to go more in depth and cover broader periods of time than periodical articles.
 Luckily, many of them have been digitized and are fully searchable.